Michael Schumacher's Health Continues To Worsen? Daughter Appeals For Help

 Many fans are still on the lookout for the latest news and updates about the health condition of Michael Schumacher.
 Rumors have it that the Formula 1 legend’s state has exacerbated since his family is reportedly moving him to the United States to try a state-of-the-art medication that could help hasten his recovery.
 Recently, the daughter of the German racer issued a call to fans to reignite the hope for her dad’s complete healing.

-Express reports that Gina-Maria Schumacher shared a heartbreaking appeal on her official Instagram page.
+Express reported that Gina-Maria Schumacher shared a heartbreaking appeal on her official Instagram page.
 The amateur equestrian posted a photo of her horse while they were having a stroll through a lake.
 “There is only one happiness in this live, to love (heart emoji) and be loved #naturephotography #natureforsoul #keepfighting,” the daughter of Michael Schumacher wrote in the caption.

-The news outlet shares that Gina’s post was a heartfelt reminder to the avid supporters of the Formula 1 legend.
+The news outlet shared that Gina’s post was a heartfelt reminder to the avid supporters of the Formula 1 legend.
 It added that the lines written in the caption were the same words used as a slogan by the family’s charitable foundation and was based on a statement of Michael Schumacher in 2007.

 “I’ve always believed that you should never, ever give up and you should always keep fighting even when there’s only a slightest chance.”